peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 # Let's start with function definitions

-**Noting to difficult!** Just write type
+**Nothing too difficult!** Just write type

-- After the arguments, write colon and type
+- After the arguments, write colon and the type
-- Before the colon at the end of the function definition, write an arrow and type
+- Before the colon at the end of the function definition, write an arrow and the type

 <img src="/images/3.png" class="h-40 mt-5">

 ---

-## Using built-in types
+# Using built-in types

 - `bool`, `bytes`, `float`, `int`, `str`
-    - you don't need to do anything to use them.
+    - You don't need to do anything to use them.
-- `None`: used for functions that return nothing.
+- `None`: Used for functions that return nothing.

 ---

-# Escaping from type puzzles
+# Escaping from complex type puzzles

 - `Any` Can hold instances of any type.
 - **It's better not to use it**